 Health Insurance in South Africa

-The country’s health system comprises a growing private health care sector and a large public sector and health insurance ranges from very basic primary health care insurance which is offered for free from the state, to extremely specialized services available from both sectors.
+The country’s health system comprises a growing private health care sector and a large public sector.
+Health insurance ranges from very basic primary health care insurance, which is free from the state, to special services available from both sectors.

 Public and private sector

-When it comes to the public sector, health insurance South Africa is somewhat stretched and under-resourced and although the state contributes approximately 40% of all expenditure on health, the public sector needs to deliver services to nearly 80% of the country’s population.
+When it comes to the public sector, health insurance in South Africa is somewhat stretched and under-resourced.
+The state contributes approximately 40% of all expenditure on health.
+However, the public sector needs to deliver services to nearly 80% of the country’s population.

 However the private sector is typically run by commercial medical aid schemes who offer medical aid and life insurance to middle- and high-class income earners.
 There are schemes however who do cater for low income earners.

-So what is health insurance?
-In a nutshell, health insurance is cover for various in and out of hospital treatments as well as medications and in certain instances eye care and dentistry.
+So what is health insurance in South Africa?
+In a nutshell, health insurance is cover for various in and out of hospital treatments.
+It also cover medications and in certain instances eye care and dentistry.

 Various schemes offer an array of plans to suite pockets and needs – from basic hospital plans that cover major treatments in case of emergencies and illnesses to top of the range plans that cover hospitalization, chronic medication treatment and care, dentistry, optometry as well as value added benefits like savings accounts and discounts when it comes to health-related activities like joining a gym or quitting smoking.

-The Department of Health, however, is now focusing on implementing an upgraded health system in the country with emphasis on public health.
+The Department of Health, however, is now focusing on implementing an upgraded health system in the country.
+The emphasis on public health.

-They aim to improve hospital infrastructure as well as human resource management whilst procuring the required skills and equipment to provide the country with top-class health care.
+They aim to improve hospital infrastructure as well as human resource management.
+That is, while procuring the required skills and equipment to provide the country with top-class health care.

-Health facilities such as nursing colleges and tertiary hospitals are also being upgraded.
-In fact, the aim of the National Health Insurance is to improve overall service provision and delivery in the industry whilst promoting equality and efficiency to make sure that citizens have access to affordable and quality health care.
+Upgrades are on the way for health facilities such as nursing colleges and tertiary hospitals.
+In fact, the aim of the National Health Insurance is to improve overall service provision and delivery in the industry.
+At the same time, it should promote efficiency ensure that citizens have access to affordable and quality health care.

 Plan for the future